november 3 (Friday) - 5 (Sunday)

 Chantry Flat Rd, Arcadia, CA 91006

 Imagine yourself on the trail with a group of friends, and answer the following truthfully: Do you know how to react if someone gets bit by a rattlesnake or has an allergic reaction to a bee sting?
 What if someone sprains an ankle or cuts their hand?
-Don’t wait until it’s too late to prepare yourself for an unexpected wilderness emergency!
+Don’t wait until it’s too late to prepare yourself for the unexpected!

 Join us in the San Gabriel Mountains to learn the skills you need to care for others who may become ill or injured on a day hike, backpacking trip or whatever brings you outdoors.
 We have partnered with Wilderness Leadership Institute to host our 2nd annual Wilderness First Aid and CPR Certification Course at historic Sturtevant Camp.

-A 4-mile backpacking trip from Chantry Flat will bring you to Sturtevant Camp, located in Big Santa Anita Canyon of the Angeles National Forest and established in 1893 by Wilbur Sturtevant.
-Of the five resorts built here during the “Great Hiking Era” of the 1880’s through the early 1930’s, only Sturtevant still remains.
+A 4-mile backpacking trip from Chantry Flat will bring you to Sturtevant Camp, established in 1893 by Wilbur Sturtevant.
+Of the 5 resorts built here during the “Great Hiking Era” of the 1880’s through the early 1930’s, only Sturtevant still remains.
 Help us preserve this local treasure for future generations by spending the weekend with us!

 Fast paced and hands-on, the 16-hour Wilderness First Aid (WFA) Course covers a wide range of wilderness medicine topics for people who enjoy or work in the outdoors.
 The curriculum designed Wilderness Medical Associates is recognized industry-wide, and the CPR Certification is valid for 3 years.
 Classroom lectures are combined with realistic scenarios where mock patients will challenge you to apply your knowledge.

 This course is not just for outdoor professionals.
 No previous first aid training or backpacking experience is required.
-Limited spots available for this potentially life-saving weekend.
+Limited spots available for this potentially life-saving weekend, so sign up today!

 Included With Every Shoestring Adventure